MohdShoaib615/Goodreads-Book-Analysis/README.md

 # Goodreads-Book-Analysis
-Analysis of Goodreads Booka Dataset.
+Analysis of Goodreads Books Dataset.

 In this Repository, I have done a deep analysis of Goodreads Book Dataset.